-Knowing about the law is an important part of preparing to enter the legal profession.
-However, it is not sufficient preparation to know a body of substantive law.
 Sound professional preparation requires context and interaction.
 It requires firsthand involvement in what lawyers do and how expertise is built.
 That is the focus of the clinics and externships at VLS.
 Every student at VLS has the opportunity to enroll in a clinic or externship.
 Explore the experiential courses that we offer.
 They are designed to provide a wide array of opportunities to enhance your legal education and help prepare you for the profession.

 Vermont Law School offers two types of opportunities to engage in clinical practice: its in-house clinics and courses we refer to as external clinics, which combine aspects of both clinical and externship courses.
 The in-house clinics operate as public interest law offices within the law school; the external clinics combine on-campus teaching with experiences in closely connected placements in the Vermont community.